japi07/Pinterest_Data_Pipeline/README.md

 ## Project Description

 This project involves setting up a data streaming pipeline using AWS Managed Streaming for Apache Kafka (MSK), Python, and Amazon S3.
 The goal is to stream data from three different tables (`pinterest_data`, `geolocation_data`, and `user_data`) to Kafka topics and store the streamed data in an S3 bucket.
+Next steps include integrating Amazon S3 with Databricks to process and analyze batch data.

 ### Aim of the Project